 Premium plans come with 35GB of bandwidth, priority support, and even a dedicated account manager.
 In addition to integrations with eBay and Amazon, Volusion enables sellers to take orders over the phone and process orders in bulk.
 A partnership with the Akamai content delivery network, or CDN, guarantees speedy website delivery wherever your customers live.

-- Everything you need to build and grow and online store
+- Everything you need to grow an online store

 - Drag-and-drop store builder and FREE themes